Weighing the Week Ahead: Springtime for Housing?

 Watch out for….

 Onecoin.
 This cryptocurrency seems to include elements of multi-level marketing, Ponzi schemes, and a lack of liquidity.
 There is always a great temptation to make money fast, but recent economic conditions may have increased the appetite.
 Before “investing” I urge you to do some careful research.
+With any multi-level marketing program, doing a thorough investigation into precisely what you’re getting yourself in for is called for.
+Take Amway for example; you may want to know are amway products good before agreeing to anything and finding out that what you thought you were getting into wasn’t reflective of reality.
 Here is an opinion from a crypto currency site and also one from a CPA who has a great quotation from the Association of Certified Fraud Examiners:

 - The investment opportunity promises “guaranteed” returns.